-California sea lions can often be seen hauling out on the shore, buoys or docks.
-They have broad fore flippers, a narrow snout and external ears.
+California sea lions are “eared seals” and can often be seen hauled out, or resting, on shore, buoys, or docks.
+They have broad fore flippers, a narrow snout and visible external ears.
+Subadults and adult males have large forehead sagittal crests while adult females and juveniles are more slender bodied and tan in color.
+Adult males are usually larger than females and more dark and brown in color.
 Often when hauled out they defend their territories with aggressive physical displays and vocalizations which sound like dog barks and growls.

 California sea lions use their fore flippers to propel themselves through the water, and can rotate their hind limbs forward in order to “walk” upon the land.
-Another common behavior exhibited by sea lions is “sailing” where they hold their flippers above the water motionless for a long period of time.
+Males will start to develop their sagittal crest around 5 years old and it will be fully developed between 9-10 years old, also the time they become socially mature.
+Another common behavior exhibited by sea lions is “sailing” or “rafting” where they hold their flippers above the water motionless for a long period of time.
 This behavior regulates their body temperature.